 Many churches also host Christmas Eve candlelight services to end your day on a serene note.
 Restaurants serve special buffets on Christmas Eve with Christmas cookies.

 2.2.
-Christmas parades
+Christmas Parades

-Christmas parades and concerts are organized in early and mid-December because these are the days that lead to Christmas Day.
+Aloha Christmas parade and concerts are organized in early and mid-December because these are the days that lead to Christmas Day.
 Santa is so cool that you should not be shocked if you see him before Christmas because there is a possibility that he is on a trip.
-Moreover, he’s likely wearing no shoes so he may distribute gifts to island youngsters while enjoying the sensation of smooth sand between his toes.
+Moreover, he’s likely wearing no shoes so he may distribute gifts to Hawaiian island youngsters while enjoying the sensation of smooth sand between his toes.

 Christmas in Hawaii is a thing you should not miss if you are planning a visit to Hawaii.